Pendo’s knowledge base integration allows you to deliver contextual and on-demand help to your users from within the Resource center.

 Provider specific features

-Depending on your provider, we support different levels of functionality related to article rendering inside of the guide center.
+Depending on your provider, we support different levels of functionality related to article rendering inside of the Resource center.
 Unfortunately this is not by choice - if we could fully support every provider we certainly would!
 Since our integrations rely heavily on the provider’s API, we provide as much functionality as they allow us.

 Full article rendering